May 22, 2020

 HRP’s Summer 2020 Fellows Will Intern Remotely at Human Rights Orgs

-HRP is pleased to announce its 2020 summer fellowship cohort: Sondra Anton JD’22, Anoush Baghdassarian JD’22, Zarko Perovic JD’22, and Mohammed Zia JD’21.
+HRP is pleased to announce its 2020 summer fellowship cohort: Sondra Anton JD’22, Anoush Baghdassarian JD’22, Zarko Perovic JD’22, and Mohammad Zia JD’21.
 Each year, HRP awards students funding to undertake summer internships at human rights organizations around the world.
 Due to the spread of the novel coronavirus, this year’s fellows will be working remotely for their organizations.
 Learn more about this year’s cohort below.

 Sondra Anton is a rising 2L at HLS.
 Sondra’s primary area of focus is international human rights law and global justice, with specific attention to accountability in post-conflict societies and victim-centered advocacy efforts in response to mass atrocity.
 Before coming to HLS, she received her Master’s degree in Politics from the University of Oxford, where her dissertation focused on the agency of national actors in pursuing foreign human rights prosecutions.
 She also holds a Bachelor’s degree in Latin American studies and International studies from Washington University in St. Louis.

 This summer, Sondra will be interning with the International Human Rights Clinic, as well as working part-time at the International Crisis Group on research initiatives relating to transitional justice in Sri-Lanka.